KnowYourShares/KnowYourShares/README.md

 ## Build for dev
-In progress.
-Ideal: livereload.
-Remember to have a mongodb instance running !
+Remember to have a mongodb instance running
 1. Terminal 1: cd www
 1. Terminal 1: gulp
 1. Terminal 2 (open a new terminal): nodemon